Urinary incontinence

 Managing incontinence to reduce the risk of falling

-There are various ways to manage urinary incontinence.
-In many cases, it is possible to improve or even cure this condition.
+There are different ways to manage urinary incontinence.
+In many cases, it’s possible to improve or even cure this condition.

 Getting professional support

 If you leak urine by accident, speak to your GP, district nurse or healthcare professional.
-They can help to find and treat the cause of your incontinence, and explain what services are available to help you.
+They can help to find and treat the cause of your incontinence.
+They can also explain what services are available to help you.

-You can refer yourself directly to a local continence clinic.
+You can also refer yourself directly to a local continence clinic.

 Exercises